tobyperrett/few-shot-action-recognition/README.md

 # Citation

-If you find this code helpful, please cite the technical report:

-And the paper this code is based on:
+If you find this code helpful, please cite the paper this code is based on:

 	@inproceedings{perrett2021trx,
 	title = {Temporal Relational CrossTransformers for Few-Shot Action Recognition}